International Transfer Credit & Education Abroad

 Credit is generally only considered from international tertiary institutions recognized by the ministry of education or a similar accrediting body in the home country of the institution.
 You may be considered for transfer credit at Colorado State University if courses are consistent in level, duration, hours of lecture, discussion and course content compared to coursework offered at CSU.
 The coursework must be consistent with CSU courses, majors, and programs to be considered.

-You should be aware that the majority of international institutions coursework are converted to the U.S. semester based system, unless there is an official CSU Memorandum of Understanding (MOU) that allows for an alternate credit evaluation option.
-A conversion factor will be used to determine the U.S. Credit equivalency for each course.
+You should be aware the majority of international institutions’ coursework is converted to the U.S. semester based system, unless there is an official CSU Memorandum of Understanding (MOU) allowing for an alternate credit evaluation option.
+A conversion factor will be used to determine the U.S. credit equivalency for each course.
 No more than 18 credit hours per term or 36 credit hours in any academic year may transfer.
-The Registrar’s Office will determine the official credit conversion as well as the grade equivalencies.
+Contact the Office of the Registrar to determine the official credit conversion as well as the grade equivalencies.